jorendorff/tabletop-games/identifamy.md

     welcome.

-*   **Scoring.** Players exchange drawings and, at last, each player reveals all ten traits in their secret identifamy.
+*   **Scoring.** Players exchange drawings and, at last, each player reveals all ten traits in their identity.

     Then points are awarded.